chshzh/nordic_wifi_opus_audio_demo/README.md

 ### Optional Hardware Modifications for Wi-Fi Audio Headset Device
 - **Enable Battery Power**: Connect nRF7002EK V5V pin to nRF5340 Audio DK TP30 testpoint.
 - **Copy Audio Channel**: The device HW codec can only decode one channel from sound source by default, short nRF5340 Audio DK P14 pin1 and pin2 to output it on both headphone output channels.
 - **Audio input through LINE IN** Get audio input through LINE IN.
-Need to add "overlay-line-in.conf" when build audio gateway firmware.
+Need to add "overlay-gateway-linein.conf" when build audio gateway firmware.

 The following picture shows a setup where the Audio Gateway (top) device uses LINE IN as the audio source.
 ![wifi audio setup](photo/wifi_audio_setup.jpg)